|

 - 1 Mile youth race known as Meghan'sMile

-- Tribute to Victims and Survivors,
+- Tribute to Victims and Survivors of impaired driving

 - World Championship Battle of the Belts seatbelt